Health Information National Institute on Aging

 (Just Now) Exercising with Chronic Conditions.
 Almost anyone, at any age, can do some type of physical activity.
 You can still exercise even if you have a health condition like heart disease, arthritis, chronic pain, high blood pressure, or diabetes.
 In fact, physical activity may help.
 For most older adults, physical activities like brisk walking, riding

-Fatigue in Older Adults National Institute on Aging
+HIV, AIDS, and Older Adults National Institute on Aging

 What Is Long-Term Care